Mindset & Lifestyle

 However, while his poker game is sharp, his life skills are often lacking, as he continually fails to create lasting relationships.

-The movie features numerous legendary poker players from the real world, like Sammy Farha, Daniel Negreanu, and Phil Hellmuth, and is an absolute must-watch for any poker fan out there.
+The movie features numerous legendary poker players from the real world, including Sammy Farha, Daniel Negreanu, and Phil Hellmuth, and is an absolute must-watch for any poker fan.

 #5 – Mississippi Grind